Skip to main content

 Palazzo Nicolosio Lomellini, poi Podestà - facciata

-The most striking element of the palace, also visible from the street, is the Nymphaeum, part of the updating of the decoration of the palace commissioned by the Pallavicini in the eighteenth century and entrusted to Domenico Parodi.
-Parodi creates a scenographic structure that connects the street level to that of the two hanging gardens, enriched with statues, fountains and caves that host mythological scenes.
+The most spectacular element of the palace is the eighteenth-century Nymphaeum, which connects the street level to that of the two hanging gardens, enriched with statues, fountains and caves.

 Useful info